 ADI/PDI Jargon Buster

 As with any industry "jargon" is frquently used, the ADI qualification process has its fair share.
-On this page you will find some of the common acronyms and abreviations that you are likely to encounter.
+On these pages you will find some of the common acronyms and abreviations that you are likely to encounter.

 Approved Driving Instructor